ndandey/Tax-Problem/README.md

 3. Or you can open the Project in Android Studio and Run.

-4. or use the attached gradlew to install the app using the command "gradlew installdebug".
+4. or use the given gradlew to install the app using the command "gradlew installdebug".

 ### How do I set up Data? ###
 1. In the Main Screen, Select Options and Click on Add Shopping Item.